fishfolk/punchy/README.md

 Anyone involved in the Fish Fight community must follow our [code of conduct](https://github.com/fishfight/FishFight/blob/main/CODE_OF_CONDUCT.md).

-Punchy is currently at an early stage of development, if you want to contribute the best way to get started is to join [Spicy Lobster Discord](https://discord.gg/4smxjcheE5)
+Punchy is currently at an early stage of development, if you want to contribute the best way to get started is to join us at the [Spicy Lobster Discord](https://discord.gg/4smxjcheE5) and check out our [help-wanted](https://github.com/fishfight/punchy/labels/help%20wanted) issues.

-If you want to look at something further along, check out the [help-wanted](https://github.com/fishfight/FishFight/labels/help%20wanted) issues for the original Fish Fight.

 Before committing and opening a PR, please run the following commands and follow their instructions:
 1. `cargo clippy -- -W clippy::correctness -D warnings`